 Challenge Number Detail of Challenge 1 Cognition and Learning Most PPG pupils are assessed at working at the lower end of age-related expectations or are working towards age-related expectations upon entry to primary school.
-Analysis shows this is often because pupils have had far lower levels of stimulation at home pre-school; some parents have poor numeracy and literacy skills making it challenging to support learning, especially reading, at home.
-2 Aspiration Many pupils entitled to PPG have fewer experiences outside of school; they live much of their life in their immediate locality.
-Limited life experiences narrow the children's aspirations for their future in education and beyond.
+Analysis shows this is often because pupils have had far lower levels of stimulation at home or pre-school; some parents have poor numeracy and literacy skills making it challenging to support learning, especially reading, at home.
+Post-pandemic, a greater proportion of pupils are starting school with weak speech and language skills.
+2 Aspiration Many pupils entitled to PPG have fewer experiences outside school; they live much of their life in their immediate locality.
+Limited life experiences and cultural capital narrow the children's aspirations for their future in education and beyond.
 Consequently, some PPG pupils struggle to see the place their education plays in their future.
 3 Resilience For some PPG pupils, levels of resilience are very low.
 Pupils can find developing strong learning behaviours far more challenging as they are more inclined to give up rather than keep trying.
 Levels of self-esteem are generally lower and pupils find it more challenging to talk about their strengths and successes.
 Some PPG pupils are less confident with learning outside in conditions outside their comfort zone.
-Since returning to school since the pandemic, this is more apparent.
-4 Engagement Maintaining effective levels of engagement between school and PPG families can be challenging; this can have a detrimental impact on the progress pupils make in school.
+Since returning to school since the pandemic, this is even more apparent.
+Engagement 4 Engagement 4 Engagement Maintaining effective levels of engagement between school and PPG families can be challenging; this can have a detrimental impact on the progress pupils make in school.
 Analysis has shown parents of PPG pupils are less likely to attend Parent Consultation Evenings, support learning at home, respond to school correspondence in a timely manner and attend parent workshops or school events.
-Consequently, pupils are less engaged in elements of school life, e.g. extra-curricular activities, PTA events, etc.
+4 Maintaining effective levels of engagement between school and PPG families can be challenging; this can have a detrimental impact on the progress pupils make in school.
+Analysis has shown parents of PPG pupils are less likely to attend Parent Consultation Evenings, support learning at home, respond to school correspondence in a timely